Ripple’s detox massage is a great way to do a stand alone body rejuvenation and detox, or to support a detoxing diet.

 - And as a snack, try some baked potato chips with no oil.

 - Eat lots of fruits and vegetables, especially green leafy vegetables.
+More info on super foods are here.

 - Eat less salt as this is what can cause you to retain fluids, giving you that puffy look that you are trying to avoid.